How To Cook Green Beans

 - 1 teaspoon

 Measuring cups and spoons

-- Sauté the beans: Heat the oil in a large skillet over medium-high heat until shimmering.
-Add green beans and cook, stirring often, until the beans are bright and glossy, 5 to 7 minutes.
+Sauté the beans.
+Heat the oil in a large straight-sided skillet over medium-high heat until shimmering.
+Add the green beans and cook, stirring often, until the beans are bright and glossy, 5 to 7 minutes.

 Season the beans.
 Add the garlic and salt.
 Cook, stirring constantly, until the garlic is fragrant, about 30 seconds.